deynesdev/deynesnotes/content/The-Ones-Within/Chapter 1.md

 By the time I finished the last of the groats and glanced at the clock, it was **7:23**.
 Crap.
 If I didn’t leave in ten minutes, I’d be cutting it close.

-I quickly threw on the first T-shirt I could find, pulled on my pants, put on my shoes and jacket, and rushed out of my room.
+I grabbed the T-Shirt off my desk chair - clean enough - and yanked it on.
+Hopped on one foot to pull on my pants and almost fell over.
+I jammed my feet into the shoes, grabbed my jacket and backpack and rushed out the door.

 When I entered the huge, old-looking lecture hall, it was already 7:58.
 I scanned the students sitting and chatting, and walked quickly to the nearest table-arm chair available.
 I sat down and put my backpack to the left so Jacob could sit next to me.
 He's always "right on time," so I often do this for him.